 Yippee, you’ve only got another couple of weeks to go, so it’s time to pack your hospital bag.
 It’s exciting and daunting at the same time, so make it fun!

-Remember, you’re only packing for a short stay and although it’s nice to have a lot of new things, bear in mind that towels and underwear may get stained, so it’s just as well to take stuff that you already have at home.
+Remember, you’re only packing for a short stay and although it’s nice to have a lot of new things.
+However bear in mind that towels and underwear may get stained.
+So it’s just as well to take stuff that you already have at home.

 If you want to buy disposal knickers, you can get them from places like Mothercare or online.
 They aren’t particularly economical, but they are useful.

 Before you start to pack, make yourself a list and tick things off as you put them into your bag.
 You might find it easier to have more than one bag.
 You can put baby’s things in one and your things in another.
 You can even have two bags for clothes and a third bag for all the other bits and pieces you’re going to use.
 Don’t forgot what to wear after giving birth.

 You can start packing as early as you’d like!
 There is no set time for this, so you can start in your third trimester but we’d recommend you’re packed and ready for roughly 36 weeks.
 This seconded time around my baby decided to come 3 weeks early.
 Are you doing you pelvic floor exercises during pregnancy?

 Birthing Plan and any hospital or medical notes that you have.

 If you are on any medication write it down when you have a clear mind, don’t try to remember while you’re in labour.
 If there any complications the doctors and nurses need to everything as soon as possible, so if you are allergic to any drug (or anything else) put these in your notes as well.